- About Us▼

 In order to prevent overloading on a few routes, it is regrettable that some students who may have been travelling on MoE buses, may no longer be able to use the service.
 Please check the information for available services in your area.

-Students will be issued with printed Student ID cards in the first few weeks of Term 1, and these must be produced every time when boarding their allocated bus.
+Students are issued with printed Student ID cards in the first few weeks of Term 1, and these must be produced every time when boarding their allocated bus.

 The College expects all students to display a high standard of behaviour on all buses.
 Serious misconduct on a school bus will result in a student being suspended from bus travel.